 The museum activities also needed to be developed and given a revised concept.
 As a first step, the whole museum was emptied.
 The objects (approximately 1,000) were put in storage and catalogued with expert assistance.
 In the autumn of 2016, work began on the museum’s new permanent exhibition, for which the main responsibility was borne by Museum Director Dan Lindholm of Raasepori in association with a working group established for the purpose.

-The main duty of the board is to manage the Society’s affairs in due legal fashion.
-It also ensures that the bookkeeping is in accordance with the law and that the Society’s assets are managed in a reliable manner.
-The board is also responsible for the realisation of the aims of the Society, preparing the Society’s meetings and representing the Society to outside parties.
+The main duty of the board is to manage the association’s affairs in due legal fashion.
+It also ensures that the bookkeeping is in accordance with the law and that the association’s assets are managed in a reliable manner.
+The board is also responsible for the realisation of the aims of the association, preparing the association’s meetings and representing the assciation to outside parties.
 Where necessary, the board can also appoint various working groups to help carry out its work.

-Bengt Lundström (chairman), Thomas Blomqvist (vice chairman), Ingmar Asplund, Lars Björklöf, Markus Friman, Ulf Heimberg, Ingmar Lindberg, Dan Lindholm, Kåre Pihlström, Sture Söderholm, and deputy members Rabbe Kajander, Nils Juslin and Olof Thodén.
+Karl Gustav Storgårds (chairman), Sture Söderholm (vice chairman), Ingmar Asplund, Lars Björklöf, Thomas Blomqvist, Jörgen Engroos, Ulf Heimberg, Ingmar Lindberg, Dan Lindholm, Robert Lindholm, Yrjö Sahlstedt and deputy members Rabbe Kajander, Nils Juslin and Olof Thodén.

 The members of the board are persons with experience of business and civic association activities in the region.
 Some of them also serve in a military capacity and/or have experience of work on behalf of war veterans and veterans’ associations in the region.